aurorascharff/aurorascharff.no/src/content/speaking/react-paris-2025.md

 ---
 organizer: React Paris 2025
 date: 2025-03-20T08:00:00Z
-name: "Talk: TBD"
+name: "Talk: React Server Components: Elevating Speed, Interactivity, and User Experience"
 completed: false
 websiteLink: "https://react.paris"
-description: "Learn how React Server Components can improve form functionality, with insights on benefits like faster load times and streamlined server-side processing.
-Discover practical strategies for integrating RSC into forms to enhance user experience and simplify front-end complexities."
+description: "React Server Components improve web app performance by rendering components on the server and streaming them to the client in real time.
+This session will demonstrate their benefits, including increased speed and responsiveness, through real-world examples.
+You'll learn to use asynchronous components and modern React features to optimize load times and enhance user experience."
 ---